-The ring foundations are suitable and economical for symmetrical structures such as silos, cooling towers, smoke-stacks, transmission towers, radar stations, TV antennae, chimneys, bridge piers, underground stops, water towers, mine and liquid storage tanks, compared with the other geometrical shapes of the footings, such as (strip, rectangular, square and circular footings).
-The ring footings enable decreasing the amount of material used and cost of construction.
-Ring foundations are often adopted for large and tall structures to resist lateral loads and to increase the stability against overturning.
-In the design of ring foundations, very cmde simplifications have to be made.
-Therefore, developing a rational and practical procedure for estimating the bearing capacity of ring foundations is of great importance.
+The ring foundations are suitable and economical for symmetrical structures such as silos, cooling towers, smoke stacks, transmission towers, radar stations, TV antennae, chimneys, bridge piers, underground stops, water towers, mine and liquid storage tanks, compared with the other geometrical shapes of the footings, such as (strip, rectangular, square and circular footings).
+The ring footings enable decreasing the amount of material used and construction cost.
+Ring foundations are often adopted for large and tall structures to resist lateral loads and to increase stability against overturning.
+In the design of ring foundations, code simplifications must be made.
+Therefore, developing a rational and practical procedure for estimating the bearing capacity of ring foundations is very important.

-I hope you got some idea about it.
-Here I am adding few more pics which are results of some researchers performed on it.
+Hope you got some idea about it.
+Here are adding a few more pics which are the results of some research on it.

 When width= 0.76m and depth= 0.5m

 BMD of 60 noded:

 Displacement of 60-noded ring foundation

 Ring foundations are important in civil engineering because they offer several advantages over other shallow foundations.
 They can support heavy loads and reduce settlement, making them suitable for many structures, including high-rise buildings, bridges, and industrial facilities.
 They are also effective in areas with high seismic activity, as they can withstand lateral forces and prevent structural damage.